 Trips and cultural opportunities

-Alongside the course, we are committed to offering our students a first-hand experience of the language through study trips to Siena and Bologna.
-Evening trips are arranged to the opera and the theatre is used as a resource to improve the level of understanding and communicating as well as to deepen a girl’s appreciation of Italian culture and society.
+Alongside the course, we are committed to offering our students a first-hand experience of the language through study trips to Siena and Venice.
+Evening trips are arranged to the opera and the theatre is used as a resource to improve the level of understanding and communicating, as well as to deepen a girl’s appreciation of Italian culture and society.